kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 Then you have successfully migrate from oam-kubernetes-runtime to KubeVela.

-## For Users Who are Using OAM runtime as Code Library
+## For users who are importing OAM runtime as library

 If you are using `oam-kubernetes-runtime` as code library, you can update your import headers.